Dzeko extends Roma contract to 2022

-Dzeko was reportedly a target for Inter Milan before it sealed a deal for Manchester United striker Romelu Lukaku.
+Dzeko was reportedly a target for Inter before they sealed a deal for Manchester United striker Romelu Lukaku.

-The 33-year-old has now committed his future to the Giallorossi by agreeing new terms on Saturday (AEST).
+The 33-year-old has now committed his future to the Giallorossi by agreeing new terms on Friday.

-🐺 The adventure continues! 🐺@EdDzeko has signed a new contract with #ASRoma!— AS Roma English (@ASRomaEN) August 16, 2019

-"Over the past few weeks I have realised just how much the club wanted me to stay," Dzeko said.
+"Over the last few weeks I have realised just how much the club wanted me to stay," Dzeko told Roma's official website.

 "My conversations with the board, the work we've been doing with the coach [Paulo Fonseca], the relationship with my team-mates and the love of the fans has all made me realise once again what I had already learned during these four years – that Rome is my home.